cogito288/research_problem/README.md

 ## How to Contribute

+Please see the [🗂template](papers/template.md) to contribute to the development of this repo.
+There are two ways to upload your markdown file.
 1. Git Fork and Pull Request
 2. Send the written markdown file based on  [🗂template](papers/template.md) to maintainer